 Cut through all the decadence of Christmas lunch with these zesty Grapefruit Curd Tarts from Jacquelyn Clare.
 Everything can be prepped a day or two in advance including the fragrant chamomile cream.
 They also come with the added bonus of being single mini tarts, so you won’t even have to share.

-Here in Australia, we’re lucky to have an abundance of tropical fruit available Christmas and our Eton Mess Passionfruit Cheesecake certainly makes the most of it!
+Here in Australia, we’re lucky to have an abundance of tropical fruit available at Christmas and our Eton Mess Passionfruit Cheesecake certainly makes the most of it!
 Get started 3 days out by prepping your cheesecake and meringues.
 Store the cheesecake in the fridge and the meringues at room temperature, then all that’s left to do on the big day is whip up a pile of cream and top with fresh fruit.
-We must warn you: this dessert is guaranteed to make you as famous as Saint Nick himself, so be prepared to make it for every Christmas here after.
+We must warn you: as one of our favourite Christmas cakes, this recipe is guaranteed to make you as famous as Saint Nick himself, so be prepared to make it for every Christmas here after.

 Some argue that an Aussie Christmas isn’t complete without Pavlova to finish the feast.
 For our pav purists, let us introduce you to our Raspberry Rosewater Pavlova, dressed up to the nines with fresh raspberries, Turkish delight, and a drizzle of rosewater syrup.
 Everything can be prepped the day before, then topped with whipped cream and the final flourishes just before serving.
 As for storing, our favourite way to store a Pavlova after baking is by keeping it in the oven with the door closed – just remember to remove it before turning the oven on for turkey!